Max0513/Turn-over-analysis---Saliford-/README.md

 <img src="Notebooks/average_monthly_hours_distribution.png" width=40% height=40%> <img src="Notebooks/average_hours_per_number_project.png" width=40% height=40%>

 ```
-Burn out looks to be a significant factor in departures
+Insight: Burn out looks to be a significant factor in departures
 ```
-- Employees working outside of the 160 to 210 hours a month range are at much higher risk of turnover, the average in the US being 176
+- Employees working outside of the 160 to 210 hours a month range are at much higher risk of turnover, the average in the US being 176.

-- 100% of workers assigned 7 projects left the company, dropping to 45% when assigned 6
+- 100% of workers assigned 7 projects left the company, dropping to 45% when assigned 6.

-Regardless of number of projects assigned departures seem to be correlated to the time requiered by those project rather than to the projects themselves
+- Regardless of number of projects assigned, departures seem to be correlated to the time requiered by those project rather than to the projects themselves.

 ```
-3 departments stand out from the rest and would require further investigation
+Insight: 3 departments stand out from the rest and would require further investigation
 ```
 The chart below shows percent of departure by departement.